• Skip to main content

 Why Do You Need An Exit Strategy?

 Economic changes mean that an exit strategy is essential in order to ensure that real estate investors don’t become stuck in financial situations that produce negative equity.
-Interest rates in the property market are constantly altering and are set to rise in the near future which means that you must establish a rate at which you will withdraw from your investments.
+Interest rates in the real estate market are constantly altering and are set to rise in the near future which means that you must establish a rate at which you will withdraw from your investments.
 Determining the interest rate at which you will pursue your exit strategy is important.
-This allows you to sell property before the maintenance and rising prices of the market become unfeasible to sustain.
+This allows you to sell real estate before the maintenance and rising prices of the market become unfeasible to sustain.

 Macroeconomic Timing